BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-25-2023.md

 - Get the model and controller created in the API.
 #### Key Points
 - What was done
   - Created the model, view, and controller, folders in the API and populated them information from the database.
-Used a scaffold method to inport information from the database using an Azure library in the .Net Core.
+Used a scaffold method to inport information from the database using an Azure library in the .Net
+  Core.
   - Researched ways to use Azure Key Vaults to hide sensitive information.
+  - created branch with standard program structure
+  - created framework for communicating with the api
 - What worked
   - Creating the Azure Key Vaults.
   - Creating the model, view, and controller for the API.